UniMath/agda-unimath/src/category-theory/terminal-category.lagda.md

 ## Definition

-### The objects and hom-sets of the representing arrow
+### The objects and hom-sets of the terminal category

 ```agda
 obj-terminal-Category : UU lzero